-breaking through challenges at each of the eight stages; consequences of errors in sequence; lack of leadership or sufficient communication; and successful removal of organizational structural barriers leading to lasting change.
-4 quarter credit hours.
-Typically offered: Annually.
-MSL 620 Strategic Planning for Effective Leaders.
-Strategic Planning will introduce students to the theory and review of practical measures for successfully designing and implementing a business strategy, which is inclusive of all aspects of the organization.
-Students will develop a strategy that allows measurement of financial responsibility and accountability as well as customer satisfaction, divisional and/or departmental interaction, with the intent of identifying best practices and overall organizational effectiveness.
-4 quarter credit hours.
-MSL 635 Diversity, Inclusion and Cultural Management for Women Leaders.
-This course is designed to collaborate with female management and develop an understanding of the complex issue of diversity, and how to address these issues in an effective and highly competitive environment.
-Students will develop skills that will enhance their organization capabilities with the creation of a truly inclusive culture.
-They will also learn how to demonstrate inclusive behaviors involving a conscious awareness of inclusion of diverse representation in meetings, training classes, promotions, recognition, and rewards.
-4 quarter credit hours.
-MSL 650 Financial Management and Business Intelligence.
-Financial Management and Business Intelligence will provide a foundation that promotes financial literacy and non-financial performance indicators.
+MSL 6650 Financial Management and Business Intelligence.
+(Formerly 650) Financial Management and Business Intelligence will provide a foundation that promotes financial literacy and non-financial performance indicators.
 This foundation will help management/future leaders understand and make informed decisions that maximize corporate performance, which will enhance a student's understanding of the skills that are required to diagnose an organization's financial health.
 4 quarter credit hours.
-MSL 663 Servant Leadership.
-Servant Leadership is a management model that is embraced by Fortune 500 companies.
+MSL 6663 Servant Leadership.
+(Formerly 663) Servant Leadership is a management model that is embraced by Fortune 500 companies.
 This concept in leadership is designed to provide a basic understanding of the theoretical and practical principles of being a servant and elevating others.
 Students will critically review and analyze current strategic ideas about servant leadership theory and practice which will focus on servant in leadership perspectives, values, skills and knowledge necessary for successful leaders in the 21st century.
 4 quarter credit hours.
-MSL 672 Entrepreneurial Management and Leadership.
-This course is designed to provide the critical information for developing an entrepreneurial mindset that will lead to a better understanding and appreciation for entrepreneurship as an effective tool for organizational development.
+MSL 6672 Entrepreneurial Management and Leadership.
+(Formerly 672) This course is designed to provide the critical information for developing an entrepreneurial mindset that will lead to a better understanding and appreciation for entrepreneurship as an effective tool for organizational development.
 Students will learn the importance of the type of leadership necessary to drive the success of an entrepreneurial organization.
 4 quarter credit hours.
-MSL 681 Leadership Capstone.
-The capstone course in the Leadership program is designed to bring together what students have learned throughout the program.
+MSL 6681 Leadership Capstone.
+(Formerly 681) The capstone course in the Leadership program is designed to bring together what students have learned throughout the program.
 The Leadership Capstone will help students put their own leadership philosophies into action.
 4 quarter credit hours.
 Typically offered: Annually.
-Linguistics LING 501 Introduction to Linguistics.
-Provides an overview of phonology, morphology, syntax, semantics, and discourse analysis, as well as an introduction to the history of linguistics, and psycholinguistic and sociolinguistic theory.
+Linguistics LING 5501 Introduction to Linguistics.
+(Formerly 301/501) Provides an overview of phonology, morphology, syntax, semantics, and discourse analysis, as well as an introduction to the history of linguistics, and psycholinguistic and sociolinguistic theory.
 For TESOL students, the course also addresses research in linguistics as it relates to educational theory and practice, specific to teaching and learning of English as a second language.
-LING 301 and LING 501 are Cross-listed.
-LING 511 (1 cr. hr lab) must be taken in conjunction with this course.
-3 semester credit hours.
-Typically offered: Fall Term.
+4 semester credit hours.
 Department Consent Required.
+LING 5502 Second Language Acquisition.
+(Formerly 302/502) Provides an introduction to second language learning and acquisition theories that can be applied in various language learning contexts, including ESL, EFL, and bilingualism.
+Explores the relationship between language development and the social, emotional, cognitive and physical development of children, and issues in second language learning in adults.
+4 semester credit hours.
+Department Consent Required.
+LING 5503 Methods and Materials for Teaching ESL.
+(Formerly 503) Provides an overview of the historical development of language learning materials and methodology.
+Explores a range of current methods and materials which can facilitate second language learning for general or specific purposes, at beginning, intermediate and advanced levels and in different contexts.
+4 semester credit hours.
+Department Consent Required.
+LING 5504 Assessment of ESL and Bilingual Students.
+(Formerly 504) Provides a general background in language and academic content assessment issues, opportunities to examine assessment instruments, and practical experience developing and using formal and informal assessment measures.
+Students critically select and analyze evaluation tools and techniques for measuring ESL students' performance in academic settings.